Valley State Prison: Inmate programs

 Budget cuts in 2009 "drastically reduced the number of academic, vocational, and SAP assignments" (p.
 3).
 The rate of recidivism at VSPW is approximately 72%.
 There are numerous Self-Help programs for inmates ranging from 12-step inmate facilitated groups such as Alcoholic Anonymous, Battered Women, Domestic Violence, and Narcotics Anonymous.

 In addition to inmate-facilitated self-help programs, outside volunteer groups also conduct classes and workshops, some of which have been featured in national and international media.
 Crossroads allow at-risk youth to visit VSPW facilities and hear from volunteer inmates about life in prison.
 This program was featured in an episode on Arts and Entertainment Television Network called "Beyond Scared Straight".
 Freedom to Choose is an all volunteer service project of the University of Santa Monica that has been teaching decriminogenic life skills and forgiveness workshops at VSPW twice a year since March 2004, and was featured in a documentary that was awarded Best Documentary at the Emerging Filmmakers Showcase, American Pavilion at the Cannes Film Festival in 2009.

 Conversion to male institution

 The CDCR began converting the prison into a facility for low-risk male inmates in 2012.
-The conversion was completed in January 2013, with the last female inmates in the facility transferred to the nearby Central California Women's Facility and California Institution for Women (CIW) in Chino, San Bernardino County, California.
-Some inmates nearing the end of their sentence have been transferred to various county jails.
+The conversion was completed in January 2013, with the last female inmates in the facility transferred to the nearby Central California Women's Facility and the California Institution for Women (CIW) in Chino, California.
+Some inmates nearing the end of their sentence, were also transferred to various county jails.